malikmudassir/Quiz_App_MERN/Readme.md

 cd server && npm start
 cd ../client && npm start

-4.Open your browser and navigate to http://localhost:3000 to access the Quiz App.
+3. Open your browser and navigate to http://localhost:3000 to access the Quiz App.

 License
 This project is licensed under the MIT License - see the LICENSE.md file for details.